Dispatches

 I have sat in enough post-mortem sessions to recognise the script.
 The pilot works in the demo.
 The data team is confident.
 Engineering signs off.
 Then production happens: latency spikes, hallucinations surface, the integration with the ERP system that was supposed to "just work" requires three months of contractor time, and the business owner who championed the project has moved to another role.
 Six months later, finance asks for the ROI deck, and the only honest answer is "we learned a lot."

-According to 2026 industry data, 68% of AI projects exceed their initial budget estimates, with the average overrun reaching 42% above the original figure.
+According to 2026 industry data, 68% of AI projects exceed their initial budget estimates.
+The average overrun runs 42% above the original figure.

-That is the central tendency.
-Not the tail.
-The middle.
+That is the central tendency, the middle of the distribution rather than its tail.
 If your AI budget does not include a 40% contingency line, you are planning to fail.

 What Actually Works

-The enterprises getting this right—and they remain a minority—share four disciplines.
+The enterprises getting this right remain a minority.
+They share four disciplines.

 They cap before they scale.